roy-mdr/roy-cv/README.md

 ## Setup

 1. Make sure you have installed Git and Node.js + NPM

 1. Open a terminal and clone repo using Git

     `git clone https://github.com/roy-mdr/roy-cv.git`

 1. Cd to folder and run:

     `npm i`

     `COPY /Y .\src\lib\parallax.js .\node_modules\parallax-js\dist\parallax.js`

+    > IMPORTANT TO RUN THIS COMMAND BEFORE RUN OR BUILD

     > This command is because there are unmerged PRs in Parallax.js library and haven't been able to compile on my own...
 So...

 ## Run / build